FakeNews-Detector/FakeNews-Classification/README.md

 Tokenizing is the process to break the text into smaller units called tokens.
 Tokens can be a sentence or word.
 In this data, we want to tokenize text into word.

+After that we split the data into training data and validation data.
+For training data, you can look up to data/fake_train.xlsx and real_train.xlsx which is contain 13.422 data.
+Then for validation data, you can look up to data/fake_testing.xlsx and real_testing.xlsx which is contain 3354 data.
+Last but not least for testing data, we download it from [kaggle](https://www.kaggle.com/datasets/muhammadghazimuharam/indonesiafalsenews).
+You can look up to data/Data_latih.csv which is contain 4231 data.

+## Third Week
+After that, we were trying to build model using LSTM and tuning the hyperparameters.
+In this model, the training accuracy reach 93%, the validation accuracy reach 80% and the testing accuracy reach 74% which is not good enough.
+You can look up the model we have done in /src/lstm_model.h5 and lstm_weights.h5.

+## Fourth Week
+After finishing build a model.
+We are trying to evaluate and test for model prediction on a new data / text.
+You can look up for our data testing on /data/Data_uji.csv.
+We got some error for testing the valid news because we trained outdated news.
+But it did well on Hoax News.